 “Comrade Collins made an immeasurable contribution in the policy making processes of the organisation,” Kodwa added.

 “The ANC sends its condolences to Comrade Collins Chabane’s family, his cabinet colleagues as well as comrades and friends his life’s worked touched.
+We wish them strength and courage during this difficult time of loss as they attempt to come to terms with the falling of a great baobab tree.”

 “Our thoughts and prayers are also with the families and friends of Sergeants Sekele and Lentsoane.
 May they be comforted in the knowledge that their loss is shared by us all,” Kodwa said.